Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Introduction

 \section{Introduction}

-The transportation sector is a major contributor to climate change, accounting for a significant portion -- between a quarter and a third -- of global greenhouse gas emissions.
-Urban transportation, in particular, is a growing threat, contributing substantially to these emissions and increasing at an alarming rate of 2-3\% annually, \cite{mehrotra2018}, despite the rise of electric vehicles.
-This necessitates immediate action regarding financial investments and the adoption of readily available solutions for sustainable transportation.
+The transportation sector is a major contributor to climate change, accounting for a significant portion — between a quarter and a third \cite{epa-ghg2025} — of global greenhouse gas emissions.
+Urban transportation, in particular, poses a significant and growing threat, substantially contributing to these emissions with projections indicating an increase of 16-50\% by 2050 \cite{ipcc-2022}, even with improvements in vehicle technology and fuel economy.
+This necessitates immediate action regarding financial investments and the adoption of readily available solutions for sustainable urban transportation \cite{liotta2023}.

 Numerous strategies have been employed to improve fuel efficiency and decrease emissions in on-road vehicles.
 While advancements in engine technology, electrification, and autonomous vehicles hold promise for sustainable transportation, these solutions require significant time and investment.
 Presently, even electric vehicles rely on an energy grid and raw materials that may not be entirely emissions-free and/or sustainable.
-Therefore, under these circumstances, eco-driving stands out as an immediate, cost-effective, and highly efficient means of reducing emissions from urban road transportation \cite{huang2018}.
-Research has consistently demonstrated that eco-driving practices can yield substantial reductions in vehicle emissions, ranging from 10\% to as high as 45\% \cite{sivak2012}.
-These findings emphasize the significant role that eco-driving can play in addressing the urgent challenge of climate change.
+Under these circumstances, eco-driving stands out as an immediate, cost-effective, and highly efficient means of reducing emissions from urban transportation \cite{huang2018}.

-Eco-driving comprises techniques that improve fuel efficiency, which is akin to minimizing emissions \cite{jayawardana2022}, by optimizing vehicle operation and driver behavior.
-These techniques include smoother acceleration, no idling, and maintaining a steady speed.
-Eco-driving results in lower emissions by circumventing energy losses due to inefficient vehicle operation.
+Eco-driving comprises techniques that optimize vehicle operation and driver behavior to improve fuel/energy efficiency, which is directly proportional to emissions \cite{jayawardana2022}.
+These techniques include smooth acceleration and deceleration, avoiding unnecessary idling, and maintaining steady speeds.
+Eco-driving can substantially reduce emissions of internal combustion engine (ICE) vehicles, ranging from 10\% to as high as 45\% \cite{sivak2012}.
+For electric vehicles (EVs), eco-driving translates to energy-efficient driving \cite{zhang2015}.
+By reducing the overall energy consumption of EVs through eco-driving, the demand on the power grid decreases, which can lead to a reduction in indirect emissions depending on the grid's emissions factor \cite{holdway2010}.